UW Medicine's IT Services department is looking for an outstanding Instructional Design Consultant to join the team!

 What you'll bring to the table: (minimum requirements)

-Bachelor's degree in Instructional Design, Education, Healthcare, English, Organizational Development or equivalent combination of education/experience.
+Bachelor's degree in Instructional Design, Education, Healthcare, English, Organizational Development or related field or equivalent combination of education/experience.

 6+ years experience must include the following:

-6+ years of providing training consulting services with organization leaders.
+6+ years' experience providing training consulting services with organization leaders.

-6+ years of experience assisting in or developing and implementing a comprehensive training program in a complex environment.
+6+ years' experience assisting in or developing and implementing training programs in a complex environment.

-6+ years of experience designing and developing curriculum for adult learners in a workplace setting using standardized curriculum design methodology.
+6+ years' experience designing and developing curriculum for adult learners in a workplace setting using standardized curriculum design methodology.

-2+ years of soliciting and analyzing organization business and training objectives.
+2+ years' experience soliciting and analyzing organization business and training objectives.

-2+ years of experience with development of comprehensive training programs that integrate information technology solutions with end user workflow and process design.
+2+ years' experience developing comprehensive training programs that integrate information technology solutions with end user workflow and process design.

-2+ years of experience with multi-media and e-Learning delivery programs and authoring tools (e.g., Captivate, Lectora, Firefly, etc.)
+2+ years' experience with multi-media and e-Learning delivery programs and authoring tools (e.g., Articulate Storyline, Captivate, Lectora, Firefly, etc.)